 On the other hand, non-cryptographic hash functions provide weaker guarantees in exchange for performance improvements.
-They just try to avoid collisions for non malicious input.
-An example would be to detect data corruption due to an unstable network.
+They mainly aim to avoid collisions for non-malicious input.
+An example would be detecting data corruption due to an unstable network.

-Even after MD5 stopped being recommended as a cryptographic hash function to be used, the truth is that is still being used.
-The main point is performance.
+Even after MD5 stopped being recommended as a cryptographic hash function, the truth is that it is still being used because of its performance.
 MD5 is very fast.
 And that may not be a problem, as long as you don't care about malicious input that could result in collisions.
 Just treat it like another non-cryptographic function.

-But time have passed by and other algorithms took its place.
+But time has passed, and other algorithms have taken its place.
 Here's a benchmark:

 Blake2b?!
-You probably didn't hear about it.
-At least not so often as the others.
-It's not popular as MD5 and SHA1 but very fast and until someone tell otherwise, secure.
+You probably haven't heard about it, at least not as often as the others.
+It's not as popular as MD5 and SHA1, but it's very fast and, until someone says otherwise, secure.
 Learn more about it at https://blake2.net/.

-Blake2 seems pretty fast already, but what if you want more speed?
-As long as you don't care that much the mentioned security properties of cryptographic hash functions, Seahash looks to be an interesting choice.
-It's became pretty popular recently.
-It's author wrote about it here.
-According to "ticki_" in HN, which has a very similar name to "ticki", the author of the Seahash post:
+Blake2 already seems pretty fast, but what if you want more speed?
+If you don't care as much about the mentioned security properties of cryptographic hash functions, Seahash looks like an interesting choice.
+It has gained popularity recently.
+Its author wrote about it here.
+According to "ticki_" on HN, who has a very similar name to "ticki," the author of the Seahash post:

-Wow 32x.
-And here are some uses cases for non-cryptographic hash functions as long as there is no way to feed it with malicious input:
+Wow, 32x faster.
+And here are some use cases for non-cryptographic hash functions as long as there is no way to feed them with malicious input:

 - Wikipedia - Cryptographic hash function